sourcegraph/handbook/content/departments/people-talent/people-ops/process/compensation-and-leveling/compensation-role-changes.md

 **People Ops responsiblities**

-People Ops will loop in Tech Ops and Payroll (if applicable), then action all necessary updates in Bamboo.
+People Ops will loop in Tech Ops and Payroll (if applicable) via #wg-bamboo-org-updates, then action all necessary updates in Bamboo.

 If new cost centers are being implemented: